Experience walk | Mount Saint Peter

 Start and end: Fort Sint Pieter

-Get some fresh air and take an adventurous walk across Sint-Pietersberg (Mount Saint peter).
+Get some fresh air and take an adventurous walk across Mount Saint Peter.
 An Official Maastricht Guide has mapped out a fun experience walk for you.
 You start at the Fort Sint Pieter.
 Put on your walking shoes, bring your binoculars and let's get going!

-Welcome to the Sint-Pietersberg!
-This is actually a plateau, carved out by Maas and Jeker, but we call it a mountain.
+Welcome to the Mount Saint Peter!
+This is actually a plateau, carved out by Meuse and Jeker, but we call it a mountain.
 That's what it feels like when you walk here.
 You are now in the southernmost part of the Netherlands.
 The rare limestone slopes and the unique microclimate make the area a unique butterfly, eagle owl, bat and plant paradise.

 -